hsk/trans/typeclass/impl_tclass.md

 ## 8.4 Reducing Constant Dictionaries

-  Another source of ineciency are local functions which are inferred to have an overloaded type but are used at only one overloading.
+  Another source of inefficiency are local functions which are inferred to have an overloaded type but are used at only one overloading.
   These can be detected during optimization or during type inference.
   During type inference, this involves saving the type variables created by freshly instantiation of the signature as it is referenced.
   If all of these variables are instantiated to the same concrete type the dictionary can be reduced to a constant.